Topic: Innovation

 Stop asking, start listening

-As a marketer, how often have you looked at brand study results and felt a disconnect?
+As a marketer, how often have you looked at research study results and felt a disconnect?
 The data might be interesting, but does it truly drive strategy?
-Do you find yourself wondering, “Why didn’t we ask about this?” or “What does this really mean for my brand?”
+Do you find yourself wondering, “Why didn’t we ask about this?” or “What does this really mean for my business?”
 Researchers face similar frustrations.
-You meticulously craft the Stop asking, start listening
+You meticulously craft the perfect attribute list, Stop asking, start listening

 Transform your CX